guitar-san/CGFs/README.md

 - `musicxml2csv/` - Python extraction pipeline using music21 and ElementTree

 ## Sample Data
-This repository currently provides sample data for five etudes from the full dataset of 40 etudes.
-The complete dataset will be released upon completion of ongoing research.
+This repository currently contains 40 etudes.
+More data will be added as the research progresses.

 ## License
 This dataset is licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).